 Do you ever wake up and feel like you absolutely do not want to get out of bed and face your job?
 Does your job make you feel like you can’t succeed, no matter how hard you try?
 These symptoms of job burnout are never pleasant and might lead you to quit your job or leave your profession altogether.
 Unfortunately, the current medical climate has caused many doctors to suffer from burnout.
 It’s bad news for doctors, and it’s bad news for patients.
 Because doctor burnout can impact your health and your healthcare.

 It’s official.
-Doctors burnout is widespread.
+Doctor burnout is widespread.

 Crisis in Health Care report.